GLOBAL MARKETS-U.S. inflation data hits global stocks, lifts benchmark yields | Business

 Long-term bond yields had been continuing Wednesday's retreat when U.S. inflation data sent them whipsawing.
 The yield on the benchmark 10-year U.S. Treasury note topped 2% for the first time since August 2019.
 Germany's benchmark 10-year yield soared to its highest since December 2018.

-Bond yields have been climbing as investors anticipate the Fed will begin to tighten monetary policy, starting with an interest rate hike in March, as well as expectations the U.S. central bank will begin to wind down its balance sheet.
+Bond yields have been climbing as investors anticipate the Fed will begin to tighten monetary policy as well as expectations the U.S. central bank will begin to wind down its balance sheet.
 Money markets are expecting a first rate hike by the European Central Bank as soon as June after ECB President Christine Lagarde signaled last week for the first time that a rate hike in 2022 could be a possibility to curb inflation.

 In a reminder that many central banks remain concerned about rising rates, the Bank of Japan announced that it would buy an unlimited amount of 10-year government bonds at 0.25%. .
 The 10-year government bond yield hit 0.23% on Thursday, the highest since 2016 and close to the implicit 0.25% cap the BOJ set around its target of 0%, before easing back.

-The yen was up 0.32% against the dollar.
-Sweden's central bank kept its policy broadly unchanged, saying it was too early to withdraw support for the economy and that surging inflation was temporary.
+The yen rose 0.51% against the dollar by 4:27 p.m.
+EST. Sweden's central bank kept its policy broadly unchanged, saying it was too early to withdraw support for the economy and that surging inflation was temporary.

+The dollar whipsawed in choppy trade, and the euro retreated 0.14% .
+Gold prices touched their highest level in two weeks, with a boost from earlier losses in the dollar, before retreating.
+Spot prices or -0.37 percent, to $1,825.69 an ounce.
+U.S. gold futures settled mostly unchanged at $1,837.40.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)